 A better way to record visits for a customer is to use a scheduling software such as Set a Time.

 6. Network with People

 Although you should still network with other salons, you should network with people too.
 This is like social networking except it’s not online.
 Networking includes going to meetups, social talks, or meetings that are related to what you do.
 For example, if you own a hair salon, you can go to hair salon expos in your area.
 Bring business cards.
 Talk to people in the same industry as you or in industries related to yours.
 Exchange contact information and keep in touch.
+This is one of the important salon marketing strategies for salon owners.
 Work out business ideas or deals that help both sides of the business.
 This can promote your salon and help it grow, as the more people you know, the more help you can get.

 7. Online Reviews